 If your debt is spiralling out of control because you’ve lost all or part of your income as a result of lockdown measures, you might be tempted to avoid thinking about it until you have more emotional energy to handle the situation.
 That’s perfectly understandable, but there’s a real cost to avoidant behaviour that can end up adding to your financial burden.

 The good news is that you are not powerless, even though it may feel that way.
 In this article, we are going to discuss some of your legal rights when it comes to debt.
 Paying back debt is always painful, but knowing your rights when dealing with creditors and debt collectors might provide an opportunity to work out a manageable payment plan.

 I owe more than I can pay

-When you have taken on too much debt, don’t be afraid to contact the companies to which you owe money first.
+If you’re no longer able to meet your debt obligations, don’t be afraid to reach out to the companies to which you owe money.
 Remember, an account settled late is much better for them than an account not settled at all.
+Because of the COVID-19 crisis, creditors are likely to be much more accommodating than they would have been otherwise.
 When you ask them to reduce your monthly repayments, it will naturally increase the number of months you have to repay.
 As a result you will pay more interest, but you won’t be handed over.
-Until this debt is settled, avoid taking on new debt.
+Until this debt is settled, avoid taking on new debt if you can.